ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_spei.rst

 spei.R
 ~~~~~~

-    Calculating the SPI is a specialcase of the SPEI.
+    SPI is considered as a special case of the SPEI.
 Provide only precipitation
     as input variable or ancestor and set ``distribution="Gamma"``, to calculate
     SPI.